Applications for the Ruth L. Kirschstein Institutional National Research Service Award (T32)

 - What review considerations should I be aware of in preparing a mentorship plan?

-You are advised to: describe time commitments specifically and ensure they are appropriate to defined goals and needs; include descriptions in the training plan of trainees’ specific roles on various projects and how these contribute to career development; ensure that the career development plan, mentoring plan, expertise/expectations of mentors and letters of support are all consistent and coherently directed toward meeting the trainee’s career goals; consider inclusion of secondary mentors or mentoring or advisory committees if they are clearly integrated into the overall career development plan; and include description of previous trainees and their accomplishments, and mentors’ roles in their career development, without limiting this description to formal relationships such as past T32 or K programs.
+You are advised to: describe time commitments specifically and ensure they are appropriate to defined goals and needs; include descriptions in the training plan of trainees’ specific roles on various projects and how these contribute to career development; ensure that the career development plan, mentoring plan, expertise/expectations of mentors and letters of support are all consistent and coherently directed toward meeting the trainee’s career goals; include methodology for how an individual development plan (IDP) will be developed for the trainee (http://grants.nih.gov/grants/guide/notice-files/NOT-OD-14-113.html); consider inclusion of secondary mentors or mentoring or advisory committees if they are clearly integrated into the overall career development plan; and include description of previous trainees and their accomplishments, and mentors’ roles in their career development, without limiting this description to formal relationships such as past T32 or K programs.
 Excellent mentorship guides are available from the National Academy of Sciences and the NIH Intramural Program.

-- Are there other review issues of which I should be aware?
+- Are there other review considerations to be aware of?